TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

 {{< accordion title="After you receive your import permit, you can start looking for flights.
-We recommend booking them via call, so the airline can check directly if you can take a pet on board for that specific flight." suffix="3." bottomless="false" >}}
+We recommend booking them via call, so the airline can check directly if you can take a pet on board for that specific flight." suffix="3." bottomless="true" >}}
 * Some airlines allow pets in the cabin when they are small enough (e.g., KLM, Lufthansa)
 * Some airlines only allow pets in cargo (e.g., Eva Air)
 * Some airlines don't allow certain types of pets at all (e.g., Emirates)